Call for Abstract

 2nd World Summit on Psychiatry, Mental Health Nursing and Healthcare , will be organized around the theme ““Exploring Mental Health and Nursing Education towards Wellness and Health Care””

-Psychiatry Nursing 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Psychiatry Nursing 2019
+Psychiatric Nursing 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Psychiatric Nursing 2019

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.